hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Swedan's population is around 10.5 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/sweden-population), the population density in Sweden is 25 poeple per km2.
 - Roughly 89% of people speak English in Sweden.
 - Since 2015, an average of 110k people have immigrated to Sweden every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_Sweden) page, 55% of people are Christians in Sweden.

 ---
 ### 2- Finland